dendi-toped/rebase/readme.md

-roses are red
+Roses are red
-violets are blue
+Violets are blue
-sugar is sweet
+Sugar is sweet
-and so are you
+And so are you